Introducing Infant Formula to a Breastfed Baby

 Still refusing the bottle after a few weeks?
 Try an alternate feeding method

-For a younger infants, a small flexible cup (such as a medicine cup or a soft infant cup feeder), syringe, or spoon may be used.23,25 These feeding methods require specific techniques, so call baby’s pediatrician before trying and consider meeting with a lactation consultant for personalized guidance.
+For younger infants, a small flexible cup (such as a medicine cup or a soft infant cup feeder), syringe, or spoon may be used.23,25 These feeding methods require specific techniques, so call baby’s pediatrician before trying and consider meeting with a lactation consultant for personalized guidance.

 For older infants try a slightly larger flexible cup (such as an infant or toddler training cup) or a sippy cup.27 By 6 months, littles ones are ready to learn to drink from a cup, so this transition may be a bit easier.29